 I didn’t like to lie but I did this for the Pope.
 No sense worrying him.
 I hadn’t looked at my experiment in over a week.
 I’d forgotten about it.

 I shrugged again.

 Since I’d lived at home all these years, then traveled around with the Pope, I’d never had traditional classes.
 My “experiment” was just something about plants I’d been playing around with.
-Honeysuckle, actually.
+Honeysuckle.
 I was interested in collecting its honey.
-I had glass vials, some were filled already.
+I had glass vials.
+Some were filled already.
 There was a place behind our house, the chimney room, where I worked on this.
-It was my place and I didn’t like to talk about it much, even with the Pope.
-I guess I especially didn’t want to talk about this with him.
+It was my place and I didn’t like to talk about it, even with the Pope.
+I especially didn’t want to talk about this with him.
 He knew everything about me.
 He really knew everything.
 I think there could have been one thing that was just mine.
 So I really wished he wouldn’t ask.

 “You could discover things.
 The way things work.
 What’s underneath them.
 The how.”

 He said this kind of thing a lot.
 I slumped lower against the tree.
 He was on a roll now.
 It might take a while.

 “You could figure things out.
 Solve problems.
 Come up with solutions.
 You could do so much, Rue!”

 He was thinking for me and had forgotten about me, both at the same time.
 I knew he was really worrying.
 I felt bad so I opened my eyes.
 For the Pope I glanced across the bay, just a second, but enough to see them walking to the water together.
 Was he holding her hand?

 This made me angry.

 “Let’s go inside,” my father said.